Gunvor Nelson

-Swedish artist Gunvor Grundel Nelson was born in 1931 in Kristinehamn, Sweden, where she now resides.
-She has worked as an experimental filmmaker since the 1960s.
-Some of her most widely known works were created while she lived in the Bay Area in the mid-1960s and early 1970s, where she became well established among other artists in the avant-garde film circles of the 1960s and to the present (Gill, 28).
-As of 2006, she has to her credit 20 films, five videos, and one video installation (Holmlund, 67).
+Gunvor Eleonora Grundel Nelson (28 July 1931 – 6 January 2025) was a Swedish artist.
+She began working as an experimental filmmaker since the 1960s.
+Some of her most widely known works were created while she lived in the Bay Area in the mid-1960s and early 1970s, where she became well established among other artists in the avant-garde film circles of the 1960s and to the present.
+As of 2006, she had to her credit 20 films, five videos, and one video installation (Holmlund, 67).

-Education and awards
+Early life and education

+Nelson was born in Kristinehamn, Sweden on 28 July 1931.
 She obtained a Master of Arts degree from Mills College in Oakland, California.
 Her teaching experience includes the San Francisco Art Institute from 1970 to 1992; she moved back to Sweden in 1993.

+Career

 Additional positions she has held include a year at San Francisco State University from 1969 to 1970 and a semester in 1987 at the School of the Art Institute of Chicago.
 Her work has been featured in numerous European and North American festivals, one-woman shows, and she has been the recipient of several awards and grants.
 Some of these awards include: a Guggenheim Fellowship, two National Endowment for the Arts grants, as well as a Rockefeller Foundation grant (Holmlund, 84).

 Nelson's films were shown quietly in the underground circuit on the West and East coasts of the United States, until the mid-70s when she began to get press from sources that ranged from Playboy editors to Pauline Kael.
-This increase in national press coverage of her films was in part due to the notable Take-Off, a memorable satire on the performance of the striptease (Gill, 28).
+This increase in national press coverage of her films was in part due to the notable Take-Off, a memorable satire on the performance of the striptease.

+Death

+Nelson died on 6 January 2025, at the age of 93.

 Legacy

-In 2019, Gunvor's 1969 short film My Name Is Oona, an intricate study of her nine-year old daughter, was selected by the U.S. Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+In 2019, Gunvor's 1969 short film My Name Is Oona, an intricate study of her nine-year-old daughter, was selected by the U.S. Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".